harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!important]
 >Direct initialization (brace initialization) disallows implicit type conversion.
 For example, `int x {3.5};` triggers a compile error.

+## The standard conversions
+- The C++ language standard defines how different fundamental types (and in some cases, compound types) can be converted to other types.
+These conversion rules are called the **standard conversions**.
+- The standard conversions can be broadly divided into 4 categories, each covering different types of conversions:
+	- Numeric promotions
+	- Numeric conversions
+	- Arithmetic conversions
+	- Other conversions
+- When a type conversion is required, the compiler will see if there are standard conversions that it can use to convert the value to the desired type.
+The compiler may apply one or two standard conversions in the conversion process.

 ## Floating point and integral promotion
 - In [[#Object sizes and the sizeof operator]], we noted that C++ has minimum size guarantees for each of the fundamental types.
 However, the actual size of these types can vary based on the compiler and architecture.
 	- This variability was allowed so that the `int` and `double` data types could be set to the size that maximizes performance on a given architecture.
 For example, 32-bit computer will typically be able to process 32-bits of data at a time (in such case, `int` is likely set to 32-bits).